LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Construction

-\textbf{Markdown Conversion and Quality Assurance:} Given that many contests provide task statements exclusively as PDF documents, we employ Marker\footnote{https://github.com/datalab-to/marker} to automatically convert these PDFs into markdown format.
+\textbf{Quality Assurance and Markdown Conversion:} After running the crawlers, we verify that all the data are downloaded properly and execute the official solutions from contest organizers to confirm the correctness of crawled test cases and the robustness of our evaluation judge.
+Given that many contests provide task statements exclusively as PDF documents, we employ Marker\footnote{https://github.com/datalab-to/marker} to automatically convert these PDFs into markdown format.
 We further utilize Gemini-2.0-Flash to automatically verify and correct these markdown texts.
 To ensure conversion accuracy, we manually inspect a sample of 40 tasks before batch processing.
-Additionally, we verify our evaluation judge and crawled test cases by executing the official solutions from contest organizers, using these solutions as the ground truth to confirm test-case correctness and the robustness of our evaluation judge.

 \textbf{Metadata Enrichment:} We enhance the dataset with supplementary metadata, including difficulty and algorithm tags such as dynamic programming and greedy, crawled from solved.ac\footnote{https://solved.ac} and Luogu\footnote{https://www.luogu.com.cn}.
 Tasks and metadata are matched using competition dates, task titles, and problem identifiers.
-More details can be found in Appendix~\ref{appx:metadata}.

 \textbf{Contestant Matching and Codeforces Ratings:} Beyond raw human contestant results, contestants are automatically linked to their respective Codeforces profiles based on their names, user IDs, and countries, while contestants whose profiles cannot be confidently matched are skipped.
 Verified profiles are then queried via the Codeforces API to retrieve user ratings from 2022 to 2025.
-More details can be found in Appendix~\ref{appdx:cf_collect} and Table~\ref{tab:contest_dates_cf}.